rosaekapratama/go-starter/README.md

-# Go Common GG #
+# go-starter #

-Auto configuration and collection of modules for Go REST services powered by Gin web framework and GORM.
+Auto configuration and collection of modules for Go REST services powered by Gin web framework and GORM, now support GRPC also.

 ## Usage